rosswilson2306/homeflow-tech-test/README.md

 # Homeflow Front-end Technical test

-At Homeflow, we need our front-end developers to be skilled with client-side technologies, but also able to work with server-side code.
-Our challenge is designed to test your skill with HTML, CSS and JavaScript; as well as your problem-solving ability.

-## The Brief

-Your challenge is to take this bare-bones starter app (that currently doesn't do very much) and turn it into a property-searching app using our API.
-Everything else (even the interpretation of "property-searching app") is up to you.
+At Homeflow, we like our developers to be comfortable with a broad range of technologies and have great problem-solving ability.
+This repo is a basic web app that currently fetches some properties from our API and outputs them to the browser's JS console.

+Your task is simply to use this data (or any other data you're able to retrieve) and create something.
+It might be a simple app that searches properties based on user input, or it may allow a user to save properties to their favourites, or rank properties on how much they like them.
+It's really up to you.

+Don't spend hours on this - we don't expect a fully-functioning property searching website, just an interesting example of how you might use a new API and the kind of code you write to do that.
+We're especially interested in discussing your approach to this challenge if you manage to secure an interview.

 We like Ruby, so we've created this app using Ruby and [Sinatra](http://sinatrarb.com/), a lightweight web framework.
 Don't worry if you've never used these technologies before, they're fairly easy to pick up, and both have good documentation online.

-We'd like you to build a [single-page application](https://en.wikipedia.org/wiki/Single-page_application), so JavaScript is key.
-We've included jQuery, but you're welcome to use any libraries or frameworks you're comfortable with.

-We'll leave design and layout entirely up to you.
-Try to be creative!

-Don't spend any more than 3 hours on the test.
-When you're ready to submit the project, create a pull request on bitbucket and we'll take a look.
-We may leave some comments for you to act on, as we're also interested in your ability to listen to feedback and make changes accordingly.

 ## Prerequisites

-You'll need to have Ruby and the bundler gem installed.
+You'll need to have Ruby and the bundler gem installed, as well as Node.js and NPM.

 ## Running the app

 1. Clone this repository
-2. From inside this folder, run `bundle install` to install the dependencies.
+2. From inside this folder, run `bundle install` to install the back-end dependencies.
+3. Run `npm install` to install the front-end dependencies.
-3. Request a copy of the API configuration file `homeflow.yml` and save it to the root directory of the project.
+4. Request a copy of the API configuration file `homeflow.yml` and save it to the root directory of the project.
-4. From the same place, run the command `ruby app.rb`.
+5. From the same place, run the command `ruby app.rb`.

 You should see something like this: